-Workshops which will take place during the OpenLivingLab Days of 2017 have been selected.
-Here is a first look at what workshops you can expect at the final two days of the OpenLivingLab Days.
-The official agenda will be updated with the workshop information in the following days and a webinar will be organised to further explain the structure of the workshops to attendees.
+Workshops which will take place during the OpenLivingLab Days of 2017 have been selected and from what you can see in the table above last two days of the OLLD will be packed with 27 different workshops.
+A webinar will be organised to further explain the structure of the workshops to attendees.

 Workshop organisers: Virpi Kaartti (Laurea University of Applied Sciences), Kelly Verheyen (LiCalab), Tom Van Daele (Thomas More University College)

 A Transnational Care Living Lab (TCL) allows SMEs to accelerate the introduction of their innovations for markets in different EU countries, and even beyond.
 A cross-border collaboration is needed for an efficient approach of these markets.
 The goal of the workshop is to move forward in setting up a Transnational Living and Care Lab as a unique innovation instrument to support SMEs in developing and scaling up innovations for ‘living and care’ and ‘active and healthy ageing’.